-In sixteenth century Italy, there was a lot of interest in solving certain polynomial equations, in particular cubics.
+In sixteenth century Italy, there was a lot of interest in solving certain polynomial equations, in particular cubics $^1$ .
 Girolamo Cardano noticed something strange when he applied his formula to certain cubics.
 When solving $x^3 = 15x + 4$ he obtained an expression involving $\sqrt{-121}$ .
 Cardano knew that you could not take the square root of a negative number yet he also knew that x = 4 was a solution to the equation.
 He wrote to Niccolo Tartaglia, another algebrist of the time, in an attempt to clear up the difficulty.
 Tartaglia certainly did not understand.
 In Ars Magna, Cardano's claims to fame, he gives a calculation with "complex numbers" to solve a similar problem but he really did not understand his own calculation which he says is "as subtle as it is useless."

 Later it was recognized that if one just allowed oneself to write $i = \sqrt{-1}$ , then $\sqrt{-121}$ would just be i11.
-If one could just bear the notion that i was a permissible thing to write, it turned out, a polynomial of this was generally in order to compute financial gains, so the research in this area of mathematics was rather handsomely subsidized by the nascent banking industry degree n would always admit n solutions - but the solutions would be "halfway between being and nothingness" (Leibniz), because they would involve this imaginary number i, which had no basis in reality.
+If one could just bear the notion that i was a permissible thing to write, it turned out, a polynomial of degree n would always admit n solutions - but the solutions would be "halfway between being and nothingness" (Leibniz), because they would involve this imaginary number i, which had no basis in reality.